Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson3/README.md

    # For MacOS or Ubuntu
    code ~/.iot-hub-getting-started/config-azure.json
    ```
-9. **`gulp run --iot-hub`** - Run the BLE sample application and reads IoT Hub messages that have just been sent from SensorTag.
+9. **`gulp run --iot-hub`** - Run the BLE sample application and read IoT Hub messages that have just been sent from SensorTag.